Save Scottish Seas

 Credit: Helen Hotson via Shutterstock

-"We're incredibly proud of what we've achieved so far leading Save Scottish Seas, but there's still a long way to go to ensure the measures we've campaigned for are fully implemented and then improved upon to help recover the health of Scotland's seas."
+"We're incredibly proud of what we've achieved so far with Save Scottish Seas, but there's still a long way to go to ensure the measures we've campaigned for are fully implemented and then improved upon to help recover the health of Scotland's seas."

 Learn more about the Save Scottish Seas project here